Saltburn (film): Plot

 The next morning, Felix is found dead in Saltburn's hedge maze.
 Oliver implies Felix's death was connected to Farleigh supplying drugs during the party, and James withdraws financial support from Farleigh and bans him from ever returning.
-Oliver mourns Felix and visits his grave alone, where he lies naked on the grave soil and masturbates on it.
+Oliver mourns Felix and visits his grave alone, where he lies naked on the grave and humps the soil.
 After Felix's funeral, Elspeth insists Oliver extend his stay at Saltburn.
 Venetia, increasingly distraught and disturbed, accuses Oliver of destroying her family.
 He attempts to seduce her, but she eventually rebuffs him.
 The next day, Venetia is found dead, having slit her wrists in the bathtub.
 Despondent over Oliver's continuing presence at Saltburn and Elspeth's closeness to him, James bribes him to leave, which Oliver accepts.

 In 2022, Oliver reads about James's death in a newspaper.
 He subsequently has what seems to be a chance encounter with Elspeth at a café.
 She is delighted to see him again, insisting he return with her to Saltburn.
 After spending several months with Oliver, Elspeth becomes terminally ill.
 On her deathbed, Oliver confides to Elspeth that he is responsible for all of the tragic and horrifying events at Saltburn.
 He orchestrated his initial meeting with Felix at Oxford and poisoned Felix's drink in the maze, resulting in his death.
+He seduced Farleigh in order to use his e-mail to offer Sotheby's the ceramics so James would oust him.
 He also placed razor blades beside Venetia while she was bathing, encouraging her suicide.
-He even planned his encounter with Elspeth at the café, after which she bequeathed all her assets, including Saltburn, to him.
+He even engineered his encounter with Elspeth at the café, after which she bequeathed all her assets, including Saltburn, to him.
 He then removes her life support, killing her.
 Having now assumed ownership of Saltburn and the Catton family fortune, Oliver happily dances naked around the mansion.